 Easy so far?
 Now for the patience part.
 The key to baking meringues is keeping it low and slow!

-Pop the meringues into a preheated oven at 95C/200F, and bake for 2 hours.
+Pop the meringues into a preheated oven at 100C/210F, and bake for 1 hour.
+When baked, leave the meringues in the oven and allow them to cool completely, preferably overnight if you can.
 This dries out the meringues giving that crispy shell and the marshmallowy centre.

 Frequently asked questions